sonictruth/tetra-kit-player/README.md

 ### Tetra Kit Player

-TKP is a web application that streams files and events produced by [Tetra-kit](https://gitlab.com/larryth/tetra-kit/).
+- TKP is a web application that streams files and events produced by [Tetra-kit](https://gitlab.com/larryth/tetra-kit/).
-It's like a PVR for the Tetra-kit.
-You can pause the live stream, re-listen to old messages, and search, sort, and download them.
+- You can pause the live stream, re-listen to old messages, and search, sort, and download them.
-TKP also features a live CMCE indicator (top right).
+- TKP also features a live CMCE indicator (top right).

 <img src="sscreen3.png" width="500">